Achievable logoAchievable logo

 Roles in the secondary market

-Later in this chapter, you’ll learn about the Securities Exchange Act of 1934, which is a law that governs the secondary market and its participants.
-In general, there are three participants (roles) you’ll need to be aware of:
+Later in this chapter, you’ll learn about the Securities Exchange Act of 1934, a law that governs the secondary market and its participants.
+For now, there are three key roles to know:

 • Traders